Bell AH-1 Cobra: United States

-During Operation Urgent Fury, the invasion of Grenada in 1983, several AH-1T Cobras were deployed to fly close air support and helicopter escort missions.
-On the first day of the invasion, two of the four Cobras involved were lost to anti-aircraft fire in the attack on Fort Frederick.
+During Operation Urgent Fury, the invasion of Grenada in 1983, several Marine AH-1T SeaCobras and Army AH-1S Cobras were deployed to fly close air support and helicopter escort missions.
+On the first day of the invasion, two of the four AH-1Ts involved were lost to anti-aircraft fire in the attack on Fort Frederick.

 During 1989, Army Cobras participated in Operation Just Cause, the U.S. invasion of Panama.
 It operated alongside its eventual successor in US Army service, the Boeing AH-64 Apache, for the first time during the combat in Panama.

 During Operations Desert Shield and Desert Storm in the Gulf War (1990–91), both the Cobras and SuperCobras deployed in a support role.
 The USMC deployed 91 AH-1W SuperCobras while the US Army operated 140 AH-1 Cobras of various models in the theatre; these were typically operated from dispersed forward operating bases in close proximity to Saudi Arabia's border with Iraq.
 Three AH-1s were lost in accidents during fighting and afterward.
 Cobras successfully destroyed large numbers of Iraqi armored vehicles and various other targets during the intense fighting of the conflict.

 US Cobras were deployed in further operations across the 1990s.
 Army Cobras provided support for the US humanitarian intervention during Operation Restore Hope in Somalia in 1993.
 They were also employed during the US invasion of Haiti in 1994.

 During the 1990s, the US Army gradually phased out its Cobra fleet, completely retiring the type from active service in March 1999.
 The service, which had long sought a more capable successor to the Cobra, had procured a large fleet of AH-64 Apaches since receiving the first example of the type during early 1984.
 The withdrawn AH-1s were typically offered to other potential operators, usually NATO allies.
 The Army retired the AH-1 from its reserves in September 2001.
 The retired AH-1s were then disposed of, often through sales to overseas customers; the final portion of the fleet was liquidated in 2010.
 Some were also given to the USDA's Forest Service.
 The US Marine Corps retired the AH-1W SuperCobra in 2020, and continues to operate the AH-1Z Viper.